kyverno/website/content/en/docs/writing-policies/cleanup.md

 Because this is a label, there is opportunity to chain other Kyverno functionality around it.
 For example, it is possible to use a Kyverno mutate rule to assign this label to matching resources.
 A validate rule could be written prohibiting, for example, users from the `infra-ops` group from assigning the label to resources in certain Namespaces.
 Or, Kyverno could generate a new resource with this label as part of the resource definition.

-## DeletionPropagationPolicy (Common to both)
+## DeletionPropagationPolicy (Common to both ClusterCleanupPolicy and TTL based Cleanup)

-The deletionPropagationPolicy field is an optional setting available in both CleanupPolicy and TTL-based cleanup configurations.
+The `deletionPropagationPolicy` field is an optional setting available in both CleanupPolicy and TTL-based cleanup configurations.
 It determines how Kubernetes handles the deletion of dependent resources when the primary resource is deleted.

 Supported values: